0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 - Your node is running the newest version of Partisia Software.
 The easiest way to ensure this is by implementing automatic updates.

 ## Updating

+You should always have enabled [automatic updates](run-a-reader-node.md#get-automatic-updates) on your node.
+But, there can be situation where you want to update it manually if you have had a problem on the node.

 In the following it is assumed you are using `~/pbc` as directory for your `docker-compose.yml`.